SachetSharma1708/ev-battery-twin/data/README.md

 # NASA Battery Aging Dataset — Download Guide

-This digital twin validates its physics predictions against real lithium-ion battery aging data from NASA's Prognostics Center of Excellence (PCoE).
+This digital twin validates its physics predictions against real lithium ion battery aging data from NASA's Prognostics Center of Excellence (PCoE).

 ## How to download